 Our fabrics are produced in Northern Italy by the company Carvico.
-It is based on the yarn ECONYL® produced by the Italian company Aquafil.
-ECONYL® is regenerated nylon based on waste from land and sea.
-Our fabric is 78 % ECONYL® fibers and 22 % elastane (lycra).
+The fabrics are made with ECONYL® yarn produced by the Italian company Aquafil.
+ECONYL® yarn is a 100% regenerated fibre from nylon waste.
+Our fabric is 78 % ECONYL® fiber and 22 % elastane (lycra).
 Carvico is fully integrated – knitting, dyeing and final control.

 The ECONYL® yarn used by Carvico is produced in Slovenia by Aquafil.
 The elastane is produced in Northern Ireland (UK).
 With our production in Romania this means we keep our whole value chain in Europe.

 ECONYL® nylon is the main material of all our clothes.
-It is a recycled nylon yarn coming 100 % from waste material such as fishing nets, old carpets, fabric scraps, etc. The waste material is collected from all over the world.
+It is a recycled nylon yarn coming 100 % from waste material such as fishing nets, carpet flooring and industrial plastic.
+The waste material is collected from all over the world.
 Let us take old, dead fishnets as an example.
 They mostly come from aquaculture and the fish industry and include different types such as gill nets, purse seine nets, trawls, and fish farming nets.
-Other fishing nets come from the seas and oceans.
+A small part of the fishing nets come from the seas and oceans.

-The collected nets are treated and transported to Slovenia where the nylon part is recycled and then extruded and spun back into nylon yarn once more.
+The collected waste is treated and transported to Slovenia where the nylon part is regenerated and then extruded and spun back into ECONYL® nylon yarn.
 Then it goes to Carvico that weaves it into fabric.